 Holiday magic happens in a variety of places, and Colonial Gardens has transformed their grounds just in time for the holidays.
 Stop by to peruse the landscape decorated for the season with festive displays and spectacular lights – there is even a holiday light show synchronized with music!
 Admission includes hot chocolate, an ornament for the family, a tour of the grounds, and a meet-and-greet with characters.
 While you are visiting, you may even find your Christmas tree and some colorful poinsettias.
-Open weekends 5-8:30 pm beginning November 27 through December 26.
+Open select weekends 5-8:30 pm beginning November 26 through December 30.

 Enjoy Holiday Light Shows at Local Zoos